 - 1. Letters from the person's employers detailing his or her employment since January 8, 1978, including the current employment; and - 2.
-Copies of relevant documents that demonstrate that the person filed for meets all the above criteria.
+Copies of relevant documents that demonstrate that the person for whom the petition is filed meets all the above criteria.